joshmonta-codev/expressjs-boiler/README.md

 # expressjs-boiler
-# Base On GraphQL Boilerplate
+# Base On ExpressJS Boilerplate
 #### Technologies used

 - NodeJS and TypeScript